Pale, Washed-Out Leaves on N'Joy Pothos

 Symptoms

-- reduced contrast between green and white sections
+- reduced contrast between the green and white sections, so the blocky sectoring looks blurred rather than sharply defined

-- new leaves emerging noticeably lighter than older ones
+- new leaves emerging noticeably lighter than the older leaves lower on the same stem

 Causes